Get Stuff We Love

 For an added boost of hydration, incorporate oils into your skin care routine.
 This treatment is made up of a blend of essential oils — including lotus, rosemary, geranium and hazelnut — which are said to help tighten pores and soothe skin.

 To try making a face mask at home, combine half of an avocado, two tablespoons of honey and one teaspoon of almond oil.

-While the cold temps, lipsticks, tooth paste and mouth wash can all dehydrate the lips — there are options.
+Lipstick, toothpaste and mouthwash can all dehydrate lips — but there are remedies that can help.
 These hydrating lip balms will keep your lips looking supple all winter long.

 For a home remedy, dip a green tea bag in water, allow to cool and then apply directly to the lips.
 The green tea contains anti-inflammatory properties.
 For extra moisture, apply a dab of olive oil.